Sel-ina/My-Art-Projects/README.md

 ## Digital Art

 Last, but not least, of this showcase of art projects, is my digital art.
-I used a free drawing program called [Krita](https://krita.org/en/) to help me make these pieces!
+I used a free drawing program called [Krita](https://krita.org/en/) to help me make these final pieces!

 <img src="Helplessness.jpg" width=500>
 <img src="ExternalLocusOfControl.jpg" width=500>